marcofrn23/Python-Benchmark/README.md

 *"Numba gives you the power to speed up your applications with high performance functions written directly in Python.
 With a few annotations, array-oriented and math-heavy Python code can be just-in-time compiled to native machine instructions, similar in performance to C, C++ and Fortran, without having to switch languages or Python interpreters."*

 For this Project I will use some important numerical calculus algorithm, such as methods for solving ODEs and matrices factorizations.
-Note that methods for this mathematical problems already exist in the Scipy module, that provides the best perfomances along with great ease of use.
+Note that methods for this mathematical problems already exist in the Scipy module, which provides the best perfomances along with great ease of use.
 The aim here is only to test the Numba module and to check its potential over simple and understandable numerical algorithms.

 Numba is supported by Anaconda and it is integrated in the **Python scientific stack**.
 For more detailed information about the Numba module, head to the [Official Documentation](https://numba.pydata.org/).